 Can you use store-bought or pre-made pizza dough for making calzone?

-Since the dough for calzone is no different than regular pizza dough, you can certainly use any store-bought dough ball or leftover pizza dough to enjoy delicious bites of calzones.
+Since the dough for calzone is no different than regular pizza dough, you can certainly use any store-bought dough ball or leftover pizza dough to enjoy delicious bites of calzone.

 Can you use bread dough for making calzone?